knut0815/HESYSOPT/README.rst

-HESYSOPT stands for "Heating System Optimization" and is a free, open source tool to analyse district heating systems.
-It is developed in Python and based on the open energy modelling framework (https://github.com/oemof/oemof).
+HESYSOPT stands for "Heating System Optimization Tool" and is a free, open source tool to simulate district heating systems.
+It is developed in Python and based on the open energy modelling framework (https://github.com/oemof/oemof), specifically the solph-package.
+The mathematical approach is mixed-integer-linear programming.

 Documentation
 =============